cadecrow/use-stateful-url/README.md

 ## Installation

-!!! npm package on the way. not yet published. feel free to copy /src for now !!!
+!!! npm package on the way.
+Currently facing issues with npm account and publishing permissions.
+Feel free to copy /src for now !!!

 ```bash
 npm install use-stateful-url